bcohenboulakia/nbworkshop/README.md

 ]
 ```

 Relative paths can be used, they are replicated in the ZIP archive.
 Absolute paths are forbidden and generate an error preventing the conversion to complete.
 If there is an error (embedded file missing or defined by an absolute path), the conversion is aborted.
-When used through the GitHub workflow (see below), subsequent Notebooks are generated, but the workflow execution status is set to failed, and the summary displays the faulty Notebook (see [GitHub workflow](#github-workflow)).
+When used through the GitHub workflow (see below), subsequent notebooks are generated, but the workflow execution status is set to failed, and the summary displays the faulty notebook (see [GitHub workflow](#github-workflow)).

-Note: In Jupyter-based environnements, editing the metadata of a Notebook is done in the _ADVANCED TOOLS_ area, under _Notebook metadata_.
-In Jupyter, it can be accessed by enabling _View_ > _Right Sidebar_ > _Show Notebook tools_.
+Note: In Jupyter-based environnements, editing the metadata of a notebook is done in the _ADVANCED TOOLS_ area, under _Notebook metadata_.
+In Jupyter, it can be accessed by enabling _View_ > _Right Sidebar_ > _Show notebook tools_.
 In JupyterLab, it's located in the _Property Inspector_ (gear icon) in the right sidebar.

 ### Conversion triggering and branches

-This workflow uses two branches to generate student Notebooks (but as many branches as needed can be created, they will just be ignored):
+This workflow uses two branches to generate student notebooks (but as many branches as needed can be created, they will just be ignored):
 * The `main` branch contains the solution versions and the necessary resources (it can also contain other materials, which are ignored).
-Pushing a Notebook on this branch triggers its conversion, provided the pushed Notebook is in a monitored directory (as defined in the `notebooks_dir` section of the configuration file).
+Pushing a notebook on this branch triggers its conversion, provided the pushed notebook is in a monitored directory (as defined in the `notebooks_dir` section of the configuration file).
 * The `Students` branch is generated automatically.
 Its content must not be modified, as it is fully rewritten each time a conversion occurs.
-It contains the same content (including subdirectories structure) as the directories monitored in `main` branch, except that solutions and instructor notes are removed from the Notebooks, whether for code or for questions in the text.
+It contains the same content (including subdirectories structure) as the directories monitored in `main` branch, except that solutions and instructor notes are removed from the notebooks, whether for code or for questions in the text.

 Please note that conversion may take several dozens of seconds.
 This total delay includes both the time spent waiting for a GitHub Actions runner to become available (which can be long if no runners are free) and the time required to actually process the job.
-The execution time depends on how many Notebooks need to be converted and their length.
+The execution time depends on how many notebooks need to be converted and their length.
 Running other workflows in the repository at the same time may also increase the overall completion time.
 Moreover, in order to avoid useless conversions, `.ipynb_checkpoints` directories should be added to `.gitignore`.

 ### Pre and post-processing command

-The `pre_processing` and `post_processing` options in `conversion.json` allow executing a command before or after all Notebook conversions are completed:
+The `pre_processing` and `post_processing` options in `conversion.json` allow executing a command before or after all notebook conversions are completed:
 * The pre-processing command is run just after setting up the workflow and validating the configuration file
 * The post-processing command is run the `Students` branch has been commited and pushed